 You can also give your fans and followers an advance preview of what you’re working on, like in this behind-the-scenes peek from Disney:

-Of course, there’s more to life (and Instagram) than photos – which brings us to the next big way brands are taking advantage of this feature!
+Of course, there’s more to life (and Instagram) than photos – which brings us to the next big way brands are coming up with creative Instagram carousels.

-Instagram allows you to mix and match images with video, so a single update can include both!
+Instagram carousels allow you to mix and match images with video, so a single update can include both!

 You could also opt to go for nothing but video, like in this post from the official Instagram of the Academy Awards: